apache/cordova-plugin-test-framework/README.md

 ### Where do tests live?

 Add a directory named `tests` to the root of your plugin.
 Within this directory, create a nested `plugin.xml` for the tests plugin.
-It should have a plugin id with the form `plugin-id.tests` (e.g. the `org.apache.cordova.device` plugin has the nested id `org.apache.cordova.device.tests`) and should contain a `<js-module>` named `tests`.
+It should have a plugin id with the form `plugin-id-tests` (e.g. the `cordova-plugin-device` plugin has the nested id `cordova-plugin-device-tests`) and should contain a `<js-module>` named `tests`.
 E.g:

 ```
 <js-module src="tests/tests.js" name="tests">
 </js-module>
 ```

-For example, the `org.apache.cordova.device` plugin has this nested [`plugin.xml`](https://github.com/apache/cordova-plugin-device/blob/master/tests/plugin.xml).
+For example, the `cordova-plugin-device` plugin has this nested [`plugin.xml`](https://github.com/apache/cordova-plugin-device/blob/master/tests/plugin.xml).

-The `org.apache.cordova.test-framework` plugin will automatically find all `tests` modules across all plugins for which the nested tests plugin is installed.
+The `cordova-plugin-test-framework` plugin will automatically find all `tests` modules across all plugins for which the nested tests plugin is installed.

 ### Defining Auto Tests